aughey/rp2040_from_template/README.md

 # i2s timing diagram
 ![i2s](i2s.png)

+# Pin functions

+Our sampling frequency is 44.1Khz

+We run the system clock at 256fs, or 11.289Mhz.

+GPIO 0 and 1 are the system clock for the PCM 1808 running at this 11.3Mhz clock

+GPIO 7 (currently) is the Bit clock for the first 1808 running at ~1.8Mhz

+GPIO 8 (currently) is the LR clock running at 44.1khz

+GPIO 6 (currently) is the Data read pin from the 1808

 # Project template for rp2040-hal

 This template is intended as a starting point for developing your own firmware based on the rp2040-hal.